 Home Movie Day has grown into a worldwide celebration of these amateur films, during which people in cities and towns all over meet their local film archivists, find out about the archival advantages of film over video and digital media, and—most importantly—get to watch those old family films!
 Because they are local events, Home Movie Day screenings can focus on family and community histories in a meaningful way.
 They also present education and outreach opportunities for local archivists, who can share information about the proper storage and care of personal films, and how to plan for their future.

 The first Home Movie Day took place on August 16, 2003, and has been followed each year with successful events hosted by an increasing number of volunteers worldwide.
-Home Movie Day celebrated its eleventh anniversary in 2013.
-Click here for a list of the local venues that participated in 2013.
 To participate in Home Movie Day as a volunteer, see Host HMD.
 We also welcome cash or in-kind donations in support of our efforts year-round—please see Sponsor HMD for information about how you can help!
 Home Movie Day is coordinated as a project of the Center for Home Movies, a registered 501(c)(3) public benefit corporation.